9Oc/Squash-P2P-Scriptorium/video/README.md

 6. Resize
 7. Cropping
 8. AddBorders
-9. Decimate
-10. Tonemapping if applicaple
+9. Tonemapping if applicaple
-11. Luma adjustment if applicable
+10. Luma adjustment if applicable

 ---